splunk/splunk-connect-for-syslog/docs/troubleshooting/troubleshoot_SC4S_server.md

 # Validate server startup and operations

-This topic helps you find the most commons solutions to startup and operational issues with SC4S.
+This topic helps you find the most common solutions to startup and operational issues with SC4S.

 If you plan to run SC4S with standard configuration, we recommend that you perform startup out of systemd.

 If you are using a custom configuration of SC4S with significant modifications, for example, multiple unique ports for sources, hostname/CIDR block configuration for sources, or new log paths,  start SC4S with the container runtime command `podman` or `docker` directly from the command line as described in this topic.
 When you are satisfied with the operation, you can then transition to systemd.